Henri La Fayette Villaume Ducoudray Holstein

-Henri Louis La Fayette Villaume Ducoudray Holstein (born Heinrich Ludwig Villaume, on 23 September 1772 in Schwedt/Oder, Uckermark, Brandenburg, Prussia – died on 23 April 1839 in Albany, New York) was a soldier in France and Venezuela, and an author in the United States.
+Henri Louis La Fayette Villaume Ducoudray Holstein (born Heinrich Ludwig Villaume, 23 September 1772 in Schwedt/Oder, Uckermark, Brandenburg, Prussia – 23 April 1839 in Albany, New York) was a soldier in France, Colombia and Venezuela, and an author in the United States.

 Biography

 Decoudray Holstein was an officer in the French Army under Napoleon and was taken prisoner in Cádiz, Spain.
 In 1813 Ducoudray Holstein departed for Philadelphia, Pennsylvania but was denied entry in the U.S. Army.
 In 1814 he arrived at Cartagena de Indias, where he joined Simón Bolívar and was appointed officer in the army.
 With the grade of colonel he was an eye witness of the crucial revolutionary years 1814-1816.